-If a student with Additional Educational Needs is granted a place, the AEN Department will make contact prior to their admission in order to begin the process of working together with parents/carers and students.
+If a student with Additional Educational Needs and/or Neurodiversity is granted a place, the AEN Department will make contact prior to their admission in order to begin the process of working together with parents/carers and students.

 The BRIT School fully supports and adheres to the Equalities Act 2010 in making reasonable adjustments to support SEND students.